bhutuklearning/The-Note-App/README.md

 - **Authentication & Authorization**:
   - Add user registration and login
   - Implement JWT authentication
-  - Add role-based access control

-## 📧 Contact

-For any questions or suggestions, please open an issue in the repository.

----

 Made with ❤️ by Amritanshu Goutam
 ```